Grete De Francesco: Life

 Margarethe Weissenstein was the oldest of three daughters of the Jewish couple Else and Emanuel Weissenstein.
 Her father was general director of the Vereinigte Jutefabriken in Vienna and Budapest.
-She studied in Munich, married Giulio De Francesco, an engineer from the South Tyrolean Rovereto, lived with him in Milan, then since the mid-twenties in Berlin, where she became the first female graduate at the Deutsche Hochschule für Politik with her diploma thesis "The Face of Italian Fascism" (1931).
+She studied at the Ludwig-Maximilians-Universität München, married Giulio De Francesco, an engineer from the South Tyrolean Rovereto, lived with him in Milan, then since the mid-twenties in Berlin, where she became the first female graduate at the Deutsche Hochschule für Politik with her diploma thesis "The Face of Italian Fascism" (1931).
 She wrote features for the Frankfurter Zeitung and was in contact with Walter Benjamin, Ernst Bloch, Siegfried Kracauer, Karl Mannheim and Albert Salomon.
-In 1932 she was a member of the editorial board for a short time, afterwards she wrote as a freelancer, partly also under the pseudonym Anton Pacher and continued to provide contributions to the paper.
+In 1932, she was a member of the editorial board for a short time, afterwards she wrote as a freelancer, partly also under the pseudonym Anton Pacher and continued to provide contributions to the paper.
 From 1933, she lived as a permanent border crosser between Vienna, Prague, Paris, Basel, Zurich and Milan, which had been under German occupation since September 1943.
 She was spied on and sought refuge in Upper Italian mountain villages, and she hid for several months in a madhouse for women, but then returned to her Milan apartment, where she was arrested by the SS in October 1944.
 Through the Bolzano transit camp she was deported to the Ravensbrück concentration camp in December 1944, where she was probably killed in February 1945.

 Until 2023, there was no public portrait photo of De Francesco.
 In March 2023, the Italian Centro di Documentazione Ebraica Contemporanea published photos from a personal correspondence by De Francesco.

-A stolperstein will be put in via Renato Fucini 5 in Milan on March 7, 2024.
+A stolperstein was placed via Renato Fucini 5 in Milan on March 7, 2024.